andrewratliff/andrewratliff.github.io/_posts/2019-12-09-why-are-all-the-black-kids-sitting-together-in-the-cafeteria.md

 ---

 The question may be uncomfortable because most of us don’t have enough practice talking about race.
-Hopefully the more we learn and talk about race, the more comfortable the topic becomes.
+The more we learn and talk about race, the more comfortable the topic becomes.
 Beverly Daniel Tatum is an American educator, administrator, clinical psychologist, and author of the 2017 book, _Why Are All the Black Kids Sitting Together in the Cafeteria?_ Her book title, she relates,